This post is sponsored by Sprouts Farmers Market. As always, all opinions, thoughts and recipes are my own.

 When you double the recipe, use an extra avocado.
 (And double the rest of the ingredients, too.)

-You can do parts of this recipe in advance, but unfortunately, you cannot make the whole thing in advance, as the avocado will brown.
+You can make parts of this recipe in advance, but you cannot make the whole thing in advance.

 Quick tips for making Avocado Deviled Eggs